nekochiiUwU/Anoari-old/README.txt

 	Launch file: Execute.cmd
-	If you cant launch Execute.cmd you had to insall python with PythonInstall.cmd and launch DebugPygame.cmd to install the needed modules for Python Also  you can launch the game with main.py
+	If you cant launch Execute.cmd you had to insall python with PythonInstall.cmd and launch DebugPygame.cmd to install the needed modules for Python

 Good game!